The Mellons

 The Mellons is an American Psychedelic rock/Baroque pop band formed in 2020 and based at Salt Lake City, Utah.
-The band consists of Ian Francis (percussion, drums), Denney Fuller (bass, horns), Andrew Beck (vocals, guitar, keys) and Rob Jepson (vocals, guitar, keys).
+The band consists of Ian Francis (percussion, drums), Denney Fuller (vocals, bass, horns), Andrew Beck (vocals, guitar, keys) and Rob Jepson (vocals, guitar, keys).
 The band are signed to Earth Libraries.
-The Mellons first album Introducing…The Mellons was released on October 21st, 2022.
+The Mellons first album Introducing…The Mellons was released on October 21, 2022.

 History

 Formation and background

 The band was formed in roughly 2020.
-Members Andrew Beck and Rob Jepson met during their freshman year of high school in Provo, Utah.
+Members Andrew Beck and Rob Jepson met during their first year of high school in Provo, Utah.
 Andrew Beck is a former and early member of Imagine Dragons, and since 2008 going in different acts.
-After Beck's last solo release in 2019, he and Jepson decided to form a baroque pop band during the Covid-19 pandemic with producer Dennis Fuller and Ian Francis with the writing of their first song "What a Time to be Alive".
+After Beck's last release with former band Day Sounds in 2019, he and Jepson decided to form a baroque pop band during the COVID-19 pandemic with producer Dennis Fuller and Ian Francis with the writing of their first songs "Devil's Advocate" and "What a Time to be Alive".
 The band later signed with the indie record label Earth Libraries.